Twashi1/vivium/vault/plan2.md

 #### Other

 - Shader (created at any point)
-- Pipeline (relies on valid handles, and relies on memory for specification existing - inconvenient without cleanup)
+- Pipeline (relies on valid handles, and relies on memory for specification existing - inconvenient without clean-up)
 - Descriptor layout (created at any point)

 Shader, Buffer layout, Descriptor layout can all be constructed through `create` functions, returning a `Handle`